Morning Glory cloud: Other reported occurrences

 Although the Morning Glory clouds over the southern part of the Gulf of Carpentaria are the most frequent and predictable, similar phenomena have occasionally been observed elsewhere, e.g., over central United States, in the English Channel, Munich, Berlin, eastern Russia, and other maritime regions of Australia.
 There was one distinct and well formed roll cloud observed spanning from horizon to horizon (east to west), just prior to midnight on 22 October 2015 at 50.3044°N, 96.9692°W (about 35 km North of Winnipeg, Manitoba, Canada), followed up by a series of them (but much less distinctive) shortly after midnight on 24 October 2015.
 There was another rare roll cloud formation that was observed in Masury, Ohio, 41.211168°N, -80.537849°W, on 27 May 2012, at 2:30 pm EST. This rare cloud event was observed by a mother and daughter, who also reported that high winds accompanied this formation, immediately after it being observed.
 Considering the rarity of the event in this region, it is seen as a once in a lifetime occurrence.

 Morning Glory clouds have occasionally been reported on Cape Cod and in the Gulf of California off the Mexican coast.
 The phenomenon has also been observed from Sable Island, 180 km southeast of Nova Scotia.
-A Morning Glory also passed through Yarmouth, Nova Scotia in April 2009, as well as several communities in Newfoundland in May 2022.
+A Morning Glory also passed through Yarmouth, Nova Scotia, in April 2009, as well as several communities in Newfoundland in May 2022.
 In contrast to the Gulf of Carpentaria where the Morning Glory is visible in the morning, those in the Maritimes have all occurred during the evening.
 Rare examples have been observed via satellite observation over the Joseph Bonaparte Gulf in the Eastern Kimberley region of Australia as well as over the Arabian Sea.
 A Morning Glory cloud was observed in 2007 over the Campos dos Goytacazes bay in the state of Rio de Janeiro, Brazil.
 In August 2011, it happened again over Peregrino Field in South Campos Basin in Brazil.
 The phenomenon was also recorded on Batroun's shore (Lebanon – Middle East) in September 2004.
 On 20 November 2013, a Morning Glory formation formed over the greater Durban area.
-On 4 June 2015 a Morning Glory cloud formed over St. Cloud, FL, USA.
+On 4 June 2015 a Morning Glory cloud formed over St. Cloud, FL, US.
 On 3 November 2016 a Morning Glory cloud formed over Appelscha, The Netherlands.
-On 5 February 2018 a Morning Glory cloud formed over Richmond, Virginia, USA.
-On 30 August 2018, a Morning Glory cloud formed over Ruskin, FL, USA.
+On 5 February 2018 a Morning Glory cloud formed over Richmond, Virginia, US.
+On 30 August 2018, a Morning Glory cloud formed over Ruskin, FL, US.